Canonical repeating card reference

 The Five of Swords repeats when a seeker is caught in a pattern of conflict that produces a specific kind of hollow victory: winning arguments that do not resolve anything, being right at the cost of genuine connection, or engaging in battles whose terms were never genuinely appropriate to what was actually at stake.
 The card marks the recurring encounter with the question of what winning is actually for.

-A figure gathers fallen swords while others walk away across a grey sea.
-The question this card keeps returning to ask is not whether the seeker won, but what the winning has cost, and whether the battle was ever the right response to what genuinely needed to be engaged.
+One figure collects the fallen swords while two others walk away across a flat grey sea.
+The card is not asking whether the seeker won.
+It is asking what the winning cost, and whether the fight was ever the right way to meet what actually needed addressing.

 Core Repeating Message